alexander-vitishchenko/hc3-to-mqtt/README.md

 How to use:
 1. Download hc3_mqtt_bridge.fqa
 2. Import Quick Application to your Fibaro HC3
-3. Setup variables for ther Quick Application
+3. Setup variables for the Quick Application
    * mqttUrl - URL for connecting to MQTT broker, e.g. "mqtt://192.168.1.100:1883"
    * hc3Auth - login and password for pulling events from Fibaro HC3.
 Must be encoded with Base64, e.g. "admin:password" -> "YWRtaW46cGFzc3dvcmQ="
 4. If you only want to integrate with Home Assistant then you are done :) If need more flexibility and integrate with NodeRed